albert97567/cf_ai_albert_le/PROMPTS.md

 # AI Prompts Used

 This document contains all the prompts I used with Claude Code to build Voice Pal.
+To give some context, I was using Claude earlier, but it suddenly stopped generating and the only way I could reset it is to close the terminal and open a new one.
+I have lost some of the prompts I used for the bulk of generating the voice, but it was mainly troubleshooting and implementing the voice speech.

 ## Initial Setup & Requirements